Kevin Mathis: New Orleans Saints

 Mathis was named the starter at left cornerback for all 16 games in the 2000 season and finished with 87 tackles and 1 interception.
 He helped the New Orleans Saints reach the playoffs for the first time since 1992 and also win their first ever playoff game.

 As a starter in the 2001 season, he injured his cervical spine while tackling the Washington Redskins' Ki-Jana Carter.
 On July 24, 2002, he was waived injured.

 Atlanta Falcons

 On September 17, 2002, Mathis was signed as a free agent by the Atlanta Falcons.
 He played 11 games in the nickel packages, registering a career-high 3 interceptions.
 He started 12 games in 2004, finishing with 67 tackles and 2 interceptions (both returned for touchdowns).

+During the 2005 season opener, about 40 minutes before kickoff between the Falcons and Philadelphia Eagles, Mathis and Eagles' linebacker Jeremiah Trotter got into a fight during pregame warmups.
+After officials reviewed video to see who instigated the fight, both Trotter and Mathis were ejected before kickoff.
+Terry Bradshaw said about the incident, "No one's been thrown out of a house that fast since my last divorce".
+The fight led to an NFL rules change where non-kickers cannot enter a neutral zone between the 45-yard-lines prior to the game.

 On September 13, 2005, he was lost for the season with a career-threatening left knee injury, after tearing 3 ligaments during a practice drill.

 The next year, he returned to play but suffered a career-ending neck injury, while tackling Eddie Drummond on the opening kickoff against the Detroit Lions on November 5, 2006.
 He was released injured on April 9, 2007.